 Accept a direct voltage input range of up to 576 Volts Line to Neutral, and a range of up to 721 Volts Line to Line.

 Accept a current input of up to 11 amps continuous.
-Start up current for a 5 Amp input shall be no greater than .005 Amps.
+Startup current for a 5 Amp input shall be no greater than .005 Amps.

 Have the following additional ratings and features: